Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is not what we get.
-But who we become, what we contribute... that gives meaning to our lives."
+> "Remain calm, serene, always in command of yourself.
+You will then find out how easy it is to get along. "
-> — **Tony Robbins**
+> — **Paramahansa Yogananda**

 ---